Morris House Rolls (Parker House Rolls)

 8. Place towel back over loaves and let rise until doubled, about 30-45 minutes.

-10. Cool in pans 10 minutes before removing and allowing to cool fully.
+10. Cool in pans 10 minutes before removing and allowing to cool completely.

 Jenny's Notes: